 Why Septic System Size Matters

 Septic systems hold wastewater for about 24 hours.
-During this time, the bacteria separate the solids from the liquid before releasing the effluent to the drain field.
-If the system is too small for the size of the home, the pipes will build too much pressure, preventing waste from entering the tank.
-The excess water dilutes the bacteria and inhibits waste breakdown.
+During these hours, the bacteria separate the solids from the liquid before releasing the effluent, or waste, to the drain field.
+If your system is too small for the size of your home, the pipes build too much pressure, preventing the waste from entering the tank.
+The excess water inhibits waste breakdown by diluting the bacteria.
+If your system is too large, the tank won’t have enough water to encourage bacteria growth.
+Both situations lead to ineffective waste breakdown, which costs more due to increased septic pumping and inspection intervals.

 Septic System Sizing Guidelines

-Lil John Sanitary Services performs septic checkups for homes and grease trap maintenance for Bellingham businesses.
-Septic systems are not one-size-fits-all units; septic system size matters for optimal waste. management
+Lil John Sanitary Services performs septic checkups for Maple Falls homes.
+We’re also grease trap maintenance experts for Maple Falls businesses.
+Septic systems aren’t one-size-fits-all units; contact us today for a free consultation!

 Serving Bellingham, Ferndale, Lynden, Everson, Deming, Lummi Island, Nooksack, Blaine, Whatcom & Skagit Counties, Maple Falls, Bow Birch Bay, Custer, and Acme